 Gray is often considered a bland, boring shade for decorating.
 With the right approach, though, gray can work in a beautiful, elegant, or even quirky bathroom.
-After all, gray is the ultimate neutral, the one shade that literally goes with everything, as in this bathroom by Talbot Cooley Interiors.
+After all, gray is the ultimate neutral, the one shade that literally goes with everything.

 These beautiful gray bathrooms should renew your love of this timeless, classic shade.Continue to 2 of 26 below.

 If you are looking for a soft, understated and traditional look for your bathroom, pale grey is the perfect shade.
 You can match it with windswept beiges, navy blues, and soft gold.Continue to 3 of 26 below.